microsoft/prose/documentation/prose/tutorial.md

 # Synthesis

 PROSE comes with a default synthesis strategy which we call [deductive backpropagation]({{ site.baseurl }}/documentation/prose/backpropagation).
-It also enables researches in the field of synthesis to develop their own strategies on top of its common API.
+It also enables researchers in the field of synthesis to develop their own strategies on top of its common API.
 However, in this tutorial we explain how to use backpropagation for synthesis of programs in our `SubstringExtraction` DSL.

 Program synthesis starts with a specification: what do we want from a desired program?
 In PROSE, specifications are *inductive*: they specify an output of a desired program on some input state, or, more generally, some property of this output.
 In this tutorial, we start with the simplest form of such a spec -- `ExampleSpec`, an input-output example.
 Given a spec, we invoke a learning session on it, generating a set of programs in the DSL that are consistent with the input-output examples in the spec.